sisinflab/GTE-Zero-Shot-Recsys/README.md

 # Do We Really Need Specialization?
 Evaluating Generalist Text Embeddings for Zero-Shot Recommendation and Search

 This repository contains the code to reproduce the experiments from the paper **"Do We Really Need Specialization?
-Evaluating Generalist Text Embeddings for Zero-Shot Recommendation and Search"**, under review at RecSys25.
+Evaluating Generalist Text Embeddings for Zero-Shot Recommendation and Search"**, under review at ACM RecSys ‘25.

 All experiments were conducted on a machine equipped with an **AMD EPYC 7452** processor and an **NVIDIA H100 NVL** GPU running **Ubuntu 22.04 LTS**.
 The code should be reproducible on other operating systems with minimal adjustments.
 Note that the codebase is based on https://github.com/hyp1231/AmazonReviews2023.